Lobbying (Scotland) Act 2016

-The Lobbying (Scotland) Act 2016 is an Act of the Scottish Parliament which restricts lobbying.
+The Lobbying (Scotland) Act 2016 (asp 16) is an Act of the Scottish Parliament which restricts lobbying.

 Definitions

 The act defines regulated persons as Members of the Scottish Parliament (MSPs), ministers and junior ministers of the Scottish Government, special advisers of the Scottish Government and the Permanent Secretary of the Scottish Government.
 These people are the only regulated persons - no other civil servants are included.

 The main types of regulated entities are: companies, advocacy bodies and charities and representative bodies, but also unions, individuals, societies and LLPs with one independent statutory body being registered in 2021.

 One criterion is that lobbying has to include face-to-face communication.
 Letters, emails and telephone calls are completely exempt.

 The act excludes talking to a local MSP, irrespective of whether it is a regional or constituency MSP.

 The Unincorporated Councils and Committees of the General Assembly of the Church of Scotland has an exemption from registering lobbying individual MSPs, who are not members of the Scottish Government.